 PHILIP OSMENT (Co-Artistic Director)

-Philip is a highly experienced writer, director, dramaturg and teacher.
+Philip was a highly experienced writer, director, dramaturg and teacher.
 He has written and translated plays for a wide range of organisations including Method and Madness, the RSC, 20 Stories High, Theatre Centre, the Unicorn Theatre, BBC Radio, the Royal Court, Red Ladder Theatre Company, The National Youth Theatre, Hampstead Theatre, Theatre Royal, Stratford East.
 He directed for Gay Sweatshop, Theatre Centre, Red Ladder, at the National Theatre Studio, The Bristol Old Vic and Teatrul Dramatic, Constanza, Romania.
 In 2011he created and directed MAD BLUD, a verbatim piece about knife crime for the Theatre Royal Stratford East and won the 2013 Best Play for Young People Writers Guild award for his play WHOLE produced by 20 Stories High.

 He wrote and co-directed INSIDE and wrote HEARING THINGS.

 Jim created the Playing Up programme for the National Youth Theatre, which was committed to delivering level 3 accredited learning to young people who were not in education, employment or training.
 In its first year 14 out of its 18 strong cohort achieved places in top drama schools including RADA, Rose Bruford, ALRA and Central as well as leading universities Bristol and London Metropolitan.